Murusade: Origins and etymology

-The Murusade originate from a background of nomadic agro-pastoralism and have established a broad geographic presence across the central regions of Somalia.
+Originating from a background of nomadic agro-pastoralism, the Murusade have established a broad geographic presence across the central regions of Somalia.
 Their influence has played a notable role in the historical, political, and economic development of these areas.
 Of particular importance is their strong presence in the El-Buur district, a mining town with continuous habitation since at least the 13th century.
 El-Buur served as a significant economic center during the Ajuran Sultanate and in subsequent periods.
 The district was historically prized for its rich deposits of minerals and natural resources, notably sepiolite and salt, which were extensively extracted and exported.
 These materials held substantial cultural and economic value, being essential in the production of traditional Somali crafts such as dabqaad (also known as unsi), ceramics, and jewelry, among other artisanal goods.

 In Mogadishu, the Murusade form a significant portion of the population, particularly alongside the Abgaal clan.
 Historically, territorial distinctions between the Murusade and Abgaal were relatively well defined.
 However, as Mogadishu evolved into Somalia's capital and attracted large waves of internal migration, new land tenure policies were implemented by successive governments.
 These reforms often led to the redistribution of land, at times compelling the Murusade to relinquish parts of their ancestral territory.

 Today, the Murusade are recognized for their entrepreneurial activity, with many members engaged in commerce across Somalia.
 Notably, they are associated with the founding and leadership of major Somali-owned enterprises, including Hormuud Telecom.